querkmachine/felafel/src/scss/README.md

 ## Settings

-Global variables for the project, such as colours, font families, type scales, etc. and any functions and mixins relating to them.
+Global variables for the project, such as colours, font families, type scales, etc.

-This lis a combination of the Settings and Helpers layers of ITCSS.
+This layer doesn't output any CSS.

+## Helpers

+Functions and mixin definitions.

+This layer is named equivalent to Tools in ITCSS.
+This layer doesn't output any CSS.

 ## Core